njpastrone/njpastrone/README.md

 ## Hi, I'm Nicolo Pastrone

 Welcome to my GitHub!
-Recently, I’ve been building data solutions for business analytics and economic research—alongside personal projects like a nutrition tracker.
-I primarily work in Python (VS Code), use Streamlit for front-end development, and often incorporate AI tools like Claude Code to boost speed and clarity in prototyping.
+Recently, I’ve been building data solutions for business analytics and economic research - alongside personal projects like a nutrition tracker.
+I primarily work in Python (VS Code), use Streamlit for front-end development, and often incorporate AI tools like Claude Code to boost efficiency.

 Many of my recent projects are either under development or built for private organizations and cannot be open-sourced.
-That said, here are a few public-facing projects I completed during my final year at American University:
+That said, here are a few public-facing projects I completed using R during my final year at American University:

 ### Featured Projects
 - **[health-data-analysis-app](https://github.com/njpastrone/health-data-analysis-app)** – Built an interactive Shiny app to explore global health and economic trends using panel regression and World Bank/UN data.